 Global Leaders participants volunteer at a monthly event run through Respite Care called Respitality.
 Respitality is offered to parents of children with special needs and their siblings, and provides parents a little break from child care, with the comfort of knowing that their children are safe.
 The four hour long evening includes activity stations for the kids including: an interactive snack, craft projects, and playtime in the gym.
 GL volunteers are paired one-on-one with each child attending Respitality so that everyone has their very own buddy and personal attention.

-Poudre High School students travel to Irish Elementary, each week, where they are paired with a reading buddy.
+Poudre High School students travel to Putnam Elementary, each week, where they are paired with a buddy to tutor.
 For one hour a

 week, these mentoring relationships focus on reading literacy through games, shared reading, and simple conversations.
-Throughout the school year, GL students read with the same buddy and can choose to read in either English or Spanish.
+Throughout the school year, GL students are paired with the same buddy.

 Mulberry Community Gardens